swegroup2/IDB/PITCHME.md

 +++
 @title[Other Critique Pt.
 1]
 ## What they did well
-* search API returns results grouped by model
+* Search API returns results grouped by model
-* adding a search at the top of each model page is creative and useful
+* Adding a search at the top of each model page is creative and useful
-* pages render quickly
+* Pages render quickly

 +++
 @title[Other Critique Pt.
 2]